Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Methods

 \subsection{Model with bivariate copula}

-In this section we propose a extension of the BRMA-IB using a copula representation to model the number of events in each arm on the first and the second outcome jointly.
-Copulas is a very flexible way to model multivariate data as they account for the dependence structure avoiding the restrictive assumption of normality.
-First, we introduce some background on copula models.
-In section \ref{copmodel} a copula model with binomial margins is presented.
+In this section, we propose a novel method using a copula representation to model the within-study variability in such a way to allow for the association between the numbers of events in each arm on the first and the second outcome to be taken into account.
+Copulas are flexible tools for modeling multivariate data as they account for the dependencies between multiple outcomes and allow for different dependence structures, avoiding the restrictive assumption of normality.
+Firstly, we introduce some background on copula models.
+The new model based on copulas is presented in Section \ref{copmodel}.